Architecture That Earned Its Scars

 Chase-Its-Tail Mode

-Continuous execution mode that immediately restarts upon completion.
-Process incoming work as fast as possible with zero idle time between cycles.
+Finish, restart, repeat — instantly.
+Burn through incoming work as fast as it arrives, with zero idle time between cycles.

 Multi-Channel Notifications & Alerts